GlobedGD/globed2/server/readme.md

 * If you want to setup a small, simple server you can jump to the [standalone section](#standalone)
 * If you want to setup a bigger or more configurable server, keep reading.

 First, you want to launch the central server binary.
-It should create a file called `central-conf.json` in the folder you ran it from.
+It should create two files called `central-conf.json` and `Rocket.toml` in the folder you ran it from.
 This is where you can configure everything about the server.
 For documentation about all the options, jump to the [configuration section](#central-server-configuration), however for now we only need the option `game_server_password`.

 With your central server properly setup and started, jump to the [bridged](#bridged) section of the game server configuration and launch the game server, with the password that you configured earlier.